 The answer?
-Resoundingly, the Hurricanes' Stephen Morris.
-He passed for 413 yards and three touchdowns, torching USF's secondary and making the issue of the Bulls' dueling backup quarterbacks a footnote in Miami's dominating 40-9 victory before an announced 38,869 at Sun Life Stadium.
+Resoundingly, Miami's Stephen Morris, who passed for 413 yards and three touchdowns, torching USF's secondary and making the issue of USF's dueling backup quarterbacks a footnote in the Hurricanes' dominating 40-9 victory at Sun Life Stadium.

-USF dropped to 3-7, ending any fleeting hopes — for a second straight season — of salvaging a bowl after its seventh loss in eight games.
-And in a season marked by frustratingly close losses, this was the most lopsided defeat in coach Skip Holtz's three seasons.
+USF drops to 3-7, ending any lingering hopes of salvaging a bowl, and in a season marked by frustratingly close losses, this was the most lopsided defeat in Skip Holtz's three seasons.

 With starter B.J.
-Daniels lost to a season-ending leg injury, Holtz went with junior Bobby Eveld, taking away his redshirt instead of using redshirt freshman Matt Floyd, Daniels' backup all season.
-Eveld left in the first quarter with a separated left (nonthrowing) shoulder, likely ending his season ("I'm sick … probably the worst-case scenario," Holtz said), and Floyd threw two interceptions in his first six attempts, helping Miami to a 16-0 lead.
+Daniels lost to a season-ending leg injury, Holtz gave the nod to junior Bobby Eveld, taking him out of a redshirt instead of redshirt freshman Matt Floyd, Daniels' backup all season.
+Eveld left the game in the first quarter with a separated non-throwing shoulder, likely ending his season ("I'm sick ... probably the worst-case scenario," Holtz admitted), and Floyd threw two interceptions in his first six attempts, helping Miami to a 16-0 lead.

-The floodgates opened in the second half, as the Hurricanes (6-5) struck for a long touchdown drive, then an 87-yard pass.
-A minute into the fourth quarter, a 65-yard touchdown made it 37-3, a demoralizing score for a Bulls team whose previous six losses were by no more than 13 points.
+The floodgates opened in the second half, as the Hurricanes (6-5) struck for a long touchdown drive, then an 87-yard bomb; a minute into the fourth quarter, a 65-yard touchdown made it 37-3, a demoralizing score for a Bulls team whose previous six losses were by no more than 13 points.

-Morris threw for 413 — the second-most ever against the Bulls — and Miami had five passes longer than USF's longest offensive play, running away with the game in a series that saw an overtime USF win in 2010 and a last-second 6-3 win by Miami last season in Tampa.
+Morris threw for 413 -- the second-most ever against the Bulls -- and Miami had five pass plays longer than USF's longest offensive play, running away with the game after an overtime USF win in 2010 and a last-second 6-3 win by Miami in Tampa last season.

-"My guys stepped up and made great plays," said Morris, who hadn't topped 223 yards in any of his previous five games but now has eight touchdowns and zero interceptions in his past three.
+"My guys stepped up and made great plays," said Morris, who hadn't topped 223 yards in any of his last five games, but now has eight touchdowns and zero interceptions in his last three games.

-USF's only points came on field goals, and even those made its fans furious — USF inexplicably let 21 seconds run off at the Miami 7 in the final minute of the first half without taking any of three timeouts, costing the team a shot at the end zone before settling for three points and a 16-3 deficit.
-Then twice in the fourth quarter, trailing by 34, Holtz opted for field goals inside the Miami 20, rather than give his young quarterback another shot at his first touchdown pass.
+USF's only points came on field goals, and even those made Bulls fans furious -- USF allowed 21 seconds to inexplicably run off at the Miami 7 in the final minute without taking any of three time outs, costing the team a shot at the end zone before settling for a field goal and a 16-3 deficit.
+Then twice in the fourth quarter, trailing by 34 points, Holtz opted for field goals inside the Miami 20, rather than give his young quarterback another shot at his first touchdown pass.

-The Bulls travel to Cincinnati on Friday, then finish at home Dec.
-1 against Pittsburgh.
-At best they can match last year's 5-7 record, or get the second Big East win that last year's Bulls couldn't.
-Otherwise, they'll be the first eight-loss USF team in the program's 16-year history.
+The Bulls -- who have lost 11 of their last 13 against BCS conference opponents -- now travel to Cincinnati on Friday, then finish at home against Pittsburgh on Dec.
+1, the only remaining consolation being a chance to match last year's 5-7 overall record, or get the second Big East win that last year's Bulls couldn't.
+Lose again, and they'll be the first USF team to lose eight games in a season.